NinjaTyper/PythonLearning/NumberGame_miniTournament.md

   - After the game, then person B will take turn to pick the numbers and person A will choose whether to go first ... and so on ...

 # Strategy
-- Different machines will have different strength and weakness, so make sure you think hard to pick the numbers to your advantage.
+- Different machines will have different strength and weakness, so make sure you observe the opponent's machine and think hard to pick the numbers to your advantage.

 # Round 1